Abipón: Appearance and customs

-According to Martin Dobrizhoffer, who lived among them for a period of seven years, the Abipones were a group of tall, well-formed, handsome people, with black eyes, aquiline noses and thick black hair, which they plucked out from the forehead to the crown as a tribal mark.
-The faces, breasts and arms of the women were tattooed with black figures of various designs according to their age and social status, and the lips and ears of both sexes were pierced.
+According to Martin Dobrizhoffer, who lived among them for seven years, the Abipones were a group of tall, well-formed, handsome people, with black eyes, aquiline noses and thick black hair, which they plucked out from the forehead to the crown as a tribal mark.
+The faces, breasts and arms of the women were tattooed with black figures of various designs according to their age and social status, and the lips and ears of both genders were pierced.

-The men were brave fighters, their chief weapons being the bow and arrow, the spear and the club –all of which were carved out of a local hardwood tree known to them as netergé–, as well as the boleadoras.
+The men were brave fighters, their main weapons being the bow and arrow, the spear and the club.
+These weapons were carved out of a local hardwood tree known to them as netergé–, as well as the boleadoras.
 In battle, they wore an armour fashioned out of a tapir's hide, over which a jaguar's skin was sewn.
 Even Abipón women were reputedly aggressive and held considerable power in their people's religious rites.

 The Abipones were good swimmers and horsemen.
 During the five-month-long flood season, they lived on islands or even in shelters built in the trees.

-They shared most of the customs of the Guaycurú, including the couvade.
-They seldom married before the age of thirty, and were singularly chaste.
+They shared most customs of the Guaycurú, including the couvade.
+They rarely married before the age of 30, and were singularly chaste.
 Charles Darwin reported that "With the Abipones when a man chooses a wife, he bargains with the parents about the price.
 But it frequently happens that the girl rescinds what has been agreed upon between the parents and bridegroom, obstinately rejecting the very mention of marriage.
 She often runs away and hides herself, and thus eludes the bridegroom."
 Infanticide was common, never more than two children being reared in one family.
 The young were suckled for two years.